 Link to the USGS Thermal Water Study (2009)

-The hot springs are the primary natural resource of the park, but they have not been preserved in their unaltered state as natural surface phenomena.
+The thermal springs are the primary natural resource of the park, but they have not been preserved in their unaltered state as natural surface phenomena.
 They have instead been managed to conserve the production of uncontaminated hot water for public use.

 The mountains within the park are also managed within this conservation philosophy in order to preserve the hydrological system that feeds the springs.
 The park and its surrounding mountains exhibit a south-central United States pine-oak-hickory forest ecosystem.
 The park's vegetation, thermal waters, cold water springs, bathhouses and associated cultural features, foot trails, prehistoric and historic novaculite quarries, and general physiography combine to form an almost 5400 acre area of resource preservation and interpretation that is under the exclusive legislative jurisdiction of the federal government.
 Another 672.69 acres are within the park boundary but are not federally owned.